McKinsey Solve Game: 13 Tips to Ace this Test

 12. Don’t rush into actions that can’t be undone.
 People report feeling rushed and making hasty decisions they later regret.
 Take a moment to think before committing resources or finalizing a strategy.

-When you take the assessment, relax and let yourself absorb the game world, the information provided, and the problem you’re asked to solve.
-You are allowed to take notes during the assessment, and the notes will not be used for evaluation purposes, so bring a pen and paper.
+Relax and let yourself absorb the game world, the information provided, and the problem you’re asked to solve.

 Links to Additional Resources